 Unfortunately, reactive investigations and corrective actions after a warning letter do not meet FDA expectations for effective pharmaceutical manufacturer quality processes.

-The FDA also investigated an API and finished drug manufacturer.
+The FDA also investigated an API and finished drug manufacturers.
 Its CGMPs are under deep scrutiny for improperly investigating out of specification (OOS) issues.

 Morton Grove is cited with performing investigations without quality unit oversight by failing to monitor production.
 Product variations were identified, but the pharmaceutical manufacturer did not take adequate measures to “to address the source(s) of the variation and provide for a continued state of control.”